 MUSICAL THEATRE PERFORMANCE STUDIO

 Marishka Wierzbicki, Voice Facutly – Marishka Wierzbicki is one of the leading experts in Broadway style and technique and has been passionately teaching and coaching voice in New York since 1989.
 A Liz Caplan Associate Teacher, her students have been featured as principals in numerous Broadway shows including Hamilton, Book of Mormon, Les Miserables, Pippin, Chicago, West Side Story, Next to Normal, Newsies, and Wicked, to name just a few.
 Several of her students have been nominated for the prestigious Tony Award.
-She also serves as vocal consultant on many Broadway shows.
+She also serves as vocal consultant on many Broadway shows including Sister Act which will be performed as part of the 2019 MAI Festival Season.
 Faculty appointments include Pace University, The Hartt School, SVI at The Manhattan School of Music, Perry-Mansfield Performing Arts Center, CAP 21 at New York University, and the Intermezzo Festival in Brugge, Belgium and Siena, Italy.
 She received a BFA from Carnegie-Mellon University and a MM from The New England Conservatory of Music.

 Jason DeBord, Conductor – Jason DeBord is a proud faculty member of the Department of Musical Theatre at The University of Michigan, which he joined in 2014.
 Previously, he was resident music supervisor for both the Broadway and World Tour productions of Once – The Musical, and cast the production of the show in Seoul, South Korea.
 His Broadway credits also include Shrek, Priscilla: Queen of the Desert, Rock of Ages, Legally Blonde, All Shook Up, and Rent, among others.
 With a career of over 25 years in musical theatre, he has worked on productions at noted regional theaters across the country and been involved in the developmental productions of numerous new works.
 Most recently, he created new dance arrangements for the revised version of Lerner & Loewe’s Paint Your Wagon at the 5th Avenue theatre in Seattle and Ordway theatre in St Paul.
 Jason returns as the Music Director for the 2018 festival.
 Past MAI productions have included Chicago and Nine.